NickOcaz/Vault-of-the-Surreal/README.md

 MoSCoW Prioritization

 MoSCoW prioritization was used in this project to clearly define and manage the essential features and functionalities required for the "Vault of the Surreal" website.
 By categorizing tasks into Must-haves, Should-haves, Could-haves, and Won't-haves, the development team can focus on delivering the most critical aspects first, ensuring that the core objectives are met within the project timeline.
-This method helps in making informed decisions, balancing stakeholder expectations, and efficiently allocating resources to achieve a successful MVP launch.
+This method helps in making informed decisions and efficiently allocating time to achieve a successful MVP launch.

+GitHub project board was utilised for managing the tasks for this project.

 ![User Stories](readme-images/userstories.png)